TNT-JEFFERSON/TERRENEITOR/🏎️ Prototypes and sketches/README.md

 After we realized all the big problems our first prototype had, we decided to start again and build another prototype.

+In the two picture below, you can see how we applied our inical ideas we thought in the sketch: putting 2 ultrasonic sensors in the front of the robot and in between the pixycam
 <img src="Second prototype (frontal view).jpeg" width="400"> <img src="Second prototype (another front view).jpeg" width="400">

 <img src="Second prototype (back view).jpeg" width="400" height="600"> <img src="Second prototype (cenital view).jpeg" width="400">